Nationals vs. Diamondbacks Player Props Betting Odds

-Jeimer Candelario and Corbin Carroll are two of the players with prop bets available when the Washington Nationals and the Arizona Diamondbacks meet at Nationals Park on Tuesday (at 7:05 PM ET).
+Player prop bet options for Corbin Carroll, Lane Thomas and others are available when the Arizona Diamondbacks visit the Washington Nationals at Nationals Park on Wednesday at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!